misteroneill/backbone-model-factory/README.md

 `Backbone.ModelFactory` makes sharing models between collections, views, or any other script/module almost completely hands-off.

+## Potential Gotchas

+If you are doing any sort of models/collections-within-models recursive relationships - and then serializing those relationships - you can run into some complex recursion-related problems.
+I have not tried this library with Backbone-Relational, but when I have a chance I will update these docs.

 ## Inclusion

 `Backbone.ModelFactory` supports three methods of inclusion.